pipedreambomb/topup-malawi/README.md

 2. Configuration
 ----------------

 First, you will need to run db/topup.sql on your MySQL database to recreate the requisite database.
 Next, copy db/sample_db.php to db/db.php and configure it with your own MySQL details.
+Finally, enable the shortcut <? php tags.
 That's it, at this point!